CebolaLab/scRNA/README.md

 You can install the latest version of Cell Ranger.
 To install Cell Ranger, you will need to register at [this link](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).

 Create a folder to save the new CellRanger code, `cd` and run the `wget` or `curl` command provided following the registration.
+Then:

 ```bash
 tar -zxvf cellranger-6.1.2.tar.gz